cncf/devstats.archive/docs/dashboards/shared/new_contributors.md

 <li>This dashboard shows statistics about new PR contributors</li>
 <li>New contributor (PR creator) is someone whose PR was merged for the first time.</li>
 <li>You can select single repository group or summary for all of them.</li>
-<li>You can select date range to show new contributors for thsi period.</li>
+<li>You can select date range to show new contributors for this period.</li>
 <li>See <a href="https://github.com/cncf/devstats/blob/master/docs/repository_groups.md" target="_blank">here</a> for more informations about repository groups.</li>
 </ul>